griest024/Pokemon-Virginia/README.md

 - made peter's house
 - the sand quest starts immediately after getting starter
 - cleaned up events so now the plot progresses
+- added a pbSetMapMetadata method to Editor so now we can dynamically edit a map's metadata
+- changed starters to custom versions so that they will actually have some good moves.